LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold premises

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
 If such conditions are not strictly observed you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance